Hierarchical Point Attention for Indoor 3D Object Detection: Method

-When applying transformers to point-based 3D object detection, the cross-attention models the relationship between object candidates and all other points within the point cloud.
-The intuition is that, for each object candidate, every point within the point cloud (\textit{i.e.}, scene) either belongs to the object or can provide context information for the object.
-Therefore, it makes sense to gather all point features for every object candidate, and the importance of a point to the object candidate can be determined by the attention weight.

-However, due to the computation overhead of the attention function, the actual number of points (\textit{i.e.}, tokens) that a model is learned on is set as 1024~\cite{groupfree, 3detr}, whereas the raw point cloud usually contains tens of thousands points~\cite{sunrgbd, scannetv2}.
-Such extensive downsampling on the point cloud causes a loss of detailed geometric information and fine-grained features, which are important for dense prediction tasks like object detection.
+In existing point-based transformer detectors, the cross-attention modules are applied between object candidates and all other points of the point cloud.
+However, due to the computation overhead of the attention function, the actual point cloud that the model uses is a downsampled set of 1024 points~\cite{groupfree, 3detr}, whereas the raw point cloud usually contains tens of thousands points~\cite{sunrgbd, scannetv2}.
+Such extensive downsampling causes a loss of detailed geometric information and fine-grained features essential for dense prediction tasks like object detection.

-To this end, we propose \textit{Simple Multi-Scale Attention} (MS-A), which builds higher-resolution (\textit{i.e.}, higher point density) feature maps from the single-scale feature input.
-It then uses features of both scales as the key and value in the cross-attention between object candidates and other points. the multi-scale feature aggregation is realized through multi-scale token aggregation, where we use the key and value of different scales in different subsets of attention heads.
-Our goal is to create a higher-resolution feature map that provides fine-grained geometric details of the point cloud.
+To this end, we propose \textit{Aggregated Multi-Scale Attention} (MS-A), which learns to build arbitrary higher-resolution (\textit{i.e.}, higher point density) feature maps from the single-scale feature input.
+It then uses features of both features as the multi-scale key/value in the cross-attention between object candidates and other points.
+The multi-scale feature aggregation is realized via multi-head token aggregation, where we use the key and value of different scales in different subsets of attention heads.
+We aim to provide fine-grained geometric details for object-level feature learning.